Carbon, energy and water management

 District heating network and combined heat and power

-A low carbon district heating network supplied by gas-fired combined heat and power (CHP) plant is now up and running.
-This will meet 35% of the Frenchay Campus heat requirements and 21% of all the electricity used on the campus.
-This will save 700 tonnes of carbon dioxide (tCO2) per year and provide a financial payback within seven years.
-Further plans are being developed to extend the network and install additional low carbon heat sources as part of the Heat Decarbonisation Plan.
+A low carbon district heating network supplied by gas-fired combined heat and power (CHP) plant has been in operation since November 2020.
+It meets 35% of the Frenchay Campus heat requirements and 21% of all the electricity used on the campus.
+It saves 700 tonnes of carbon dioxide (tCO2) per year and provide a financial payback within seven years.
+Funding has now been secured to extend the network in 2024/25 in readiness for installing additional low carbon heat sources in line with the Heat Decarbonisation Plan.

-The CHP is housed in the T-block Energy Centre, with the district heating network supplying heat to the following buildings on campus: the Students’ Union building, the Faculty of Business and Law building, the new Engineering building, the Frenchay Library, Robotics, the University Enterprise Zone, the Exhibition and Conference Centre and part of the Wallscourt Park residences.
+The CHP is housed in the T-block Energy Centre, with the district heating network supplying heat to the following buildings on campus: the Students’ Union building, the School of Business and Law building, the new Engineering building, the Frenchay Library, Robotics, the University Enterprise Zone, the Exhibition and Conference Centre and part of the Wallscourt Park residences.
+During 2024/25, the network will extend to S block, A-N blocks, Q block, R block, the Farmhouse and the remainder of Wallscourt park residences.

 Student accommodation heating upgrades